 - Film has research strengths in Anglo-American film culture, the history of British cinema, European cinema and contemporary film theory

-From 29 August to 1 September, 2013, we will be hosting the International Conference on Women’s Histories: the Local and the global and welcome papers from academics and postgraduate students in history and related fields, from local and community historians, and from teachers of women’s history.
+From 29 August to 1 September, 2013, we have hosted the International Conference on Women’s Histories: the Local and the global and welcome papers from academics and postgraduate students in history and related fields, from local and community historians, and from teachers of women’s history.